Christ Church Watney Street (1841 – 1951)

 friend told him there was a post as curate and Lecturer at St

 George's.
-He came for interview, only to discover that it was not St
+He came for interview, only to discover, as his cab drove on, that it was not St

 George Hanover Square, as he had thought, but the more challenging

 situation of St George-in-the-East.
-[This is a recurring error: many
+[This is a recurring error: various

 websites implausibly claim that Edward William Spencer Cavendish, 10th